top of page

 Work in progress

-Robust Identification and Inference in Repeated Games, with N. Lomys and L. Magnolfi
+Robust Identification in Repeated Games: An Empirical Approach to Algorithmic Competition, with A. Cozzolino, N. Lomys, and L. Magnolfi.

 bottom of page